BASIC STEPS IN WRITING A LITERATURE PAPER

 5. Submitting the Paper

-Be sure your name is on the paper.
+Be sure your name and the date are on the paper.
 Attach the pages with a staple or paper clip in the upper left corner.
 Do not use special plastic binders.

 QUOTATIONS AND DOCUMENTATION IN LITERATURE PAPERS